 The global life insurance providers market is forecasted to reach $3.6 trillion by 2022.

 Following North America, Asia Pacific was the largest market growth region in 2018.
-The market is currently hindered by the lack of awareness of complex insurance products.
+Lack of awareness of complex insurance products hinders the market.

 Insuring the gig economy.